ideamark/V-Words/README.md

 ## Usage

-1. Config `settings.py` , set the origin videos path `video_path`
+1. Config `settings.py` to set the input video path: `video_path`
-2. Firstly, run `video2audio.py` to extract audio from original videos into folder `audio`
+2. Make sure srt files and videos are in the same path.
-3. Secondly, run `audio2text.py` to transfer audio files into json text files into folder `text`
+3. Run `video2audio.py` to extract audio from input videos into folder `audio`
-4. Finally, run `run.py`，refer to the words in `words.csv` to generate video clips into folder `output`
+4. Run `run.py`，refer to the words in `words.csv` to generate video clips into folder `output`

 ## Contact